-7.5 Geometric operations
+8.5 Geometric operations

-7.5.1 arraysplit
+8.5.1 arraysplit

 This operation divides the dataset into rectangular regions, and will save each region as a new file.
 There are two modes possible.
 In the first mode, "dimension", a fixed width for the clip is used - the size of the rectangular region to be cropped is given, using the x dimension via <x value=""> (and similarly for y and z).
-In the second "count" mode, the x,y,z values are interpreted as the number of cuts to make, and the dimensions of the cut are determined by the minimal box that contains all the current data.
+In the second "count" mode, the x,y,z values are interpreted as the number of cuts to make, and the dimensions of each cut are determined by the minimal box that contains all the current data and the number of cuts requested.